Murder Mystery (film): Plot

-All of them move to Lake of Como, where Uncle Quince had a luxury villa: there Nick finds Suzi moving suspiciously on the street.

-Nick follows Suzi to a library where he finds Audrey, who reveals Cavendish is in the building as well.
-They realize Cavendish and Suzi are still in love and, presumably are the murderers planning to split the inheritance.
+All of them go to Lake Como, where Nick and Audrey realize Cavendish and Suzi are still in love and perhaps the murderers planning to split the inheritance.
 The couple are forced to flee from a hidden gunman and run into Carlos.
 They soon are confronted by Suzi, who is killed by a masked person with a blow dart.
-Nick and Carlos try to chase the killer but fail.
-Nick and Audrey go to Quince's mansion to confront Cavendish, but find him dead by poisoning.
+Nick and Carlos try to chase the killer, but they fail.
+Nick and Audrey go to Quince's mansion to confront Cavendish, but find him dead by poison.

-The couple summons de la Croix and the remaining guests, the Colonel, Grace, Maharajah, and Carlos, who all have alibis.
+The couple summons Delacroix and the remaining guests, who all have alibis.
 Nick and Audrey deduce that Grace is the murderer; she convinced Tobey to kill his father, before killing him and has been picking off the other heirs.
-Grace reveals that she is Quince's child that "died" and that his money truly belongs to her, though she denies being the killer.
-However, Audrey proves her guilt (she was hiding a cut Nick gave her as the masked killer under a conspicuous hat) and is shot by Nick in her attempt to escape.
+Grace reveals that she is actually Quince and the Colonel's wife's child, but due to Quince's sexism, he disowned her and pretended that she is dead.
+She states that his money truly belongs to her and is shot by Nick in the arm while trying to escape.

-While celebrating, Nick and Audrey learn that Grace's alibi still stands and there must be another conspirator who could've killed Sergei.
-They realize Carlos is the second murderer, who blamed Quince for an accident his father had where he had lost both of his legs.
-Carlos holds de la Croix hostage and leads Nick and Audrey in a car chase, but they force his car to crash and rescue de la Croix.
-Carlos holds them all at gunpoint, but is killed by the chaotic tour bus, which Nick and Audrey would have initially boarded at the start of their trip.
+While celebrating, Nick and Audrey realize Grace's alibi still stands after Vikram points out that he and Grace were having drinks during the time Sergei was killed, so there must be another conspirator who could have killed Sergei.
+They deduce that Carlos is the second murderer, who was avenging his father who had lost both of his legs because of Quince.
+Holding Delacroix hostage, Carlos leads Nick and Audrey in a car chase, but they force Carlos to crash and rescue Delacroix.
+Carlos holds them all at gunpoint, but is run over by Nick and Audrey's chaotic tour bus that they never boarded.

-De la Croix thanks the couple and offers to help get Nick promoted to detective back home.
-The movie ends with Nick and Audrey continuing their vacation aboard the fabled Orient Express courtesy of Interpol.
+Delacroix thanks the couple and offers to help get Nick promoted to detective back home.
+Nick and Audrey continue their vacation aboard the fabled Orient Express courtesy of Interpol.